RichardJActon/rix/README.md

 ### `{rix}` for Nix(OS) users

-If you don’t have R installed, but have the Nix package manager installed, you can run a temporary R session with R using this command (it will build an environment with the latest development version of `{rix}` ):
+If you don’t have R installed, but have the Nix package manager installed, you can run a temporary R session with {rix} available by using a Nix shell using this command (it will build an environment with the latest development version of `{rix}` ):

     nix-shell --expr "$(curl -sl https://raw.githubusercontent.com/ropensci/rix/main/inst/extdata/default.nix)"